-Acceptable - T-shirts, pull over and zip up sweatshirts, sweaters (knit, turtleneck), sweater vests (knit, cardigan), polo/dress shirts, knit shells.

-Unacceptable - undergarments/underwear should not be exposed, tops that expose midriff/trunk or cleavage, camisole (camis), shirts that are off the shoulder without any kind of strap, and heavy coats (and/or articles of clothing deemed inappropriate by administration).

-NOTE: Outdoor apparel (coats, puffy vests, jackets with lining/zippers, trench coats) should be placed in the student's locker for the duration of the day.
+Acceptable - T-shirts, pull over and zip up sweatshirts, tank tops/sleeveless tops that do not expose undergarments, sweaters (knit, turtleneck), sweater vests (knit, cardigan), polo/dress shirts, knit shells.
+Unacceptable - any shirt or top that exposes undergarments, camisole (camis) tank tops, tops that expose midriff/trunk or cleavage, heavy coats, shirts that are off the shoulder without any kind of strap are unacceptable (and/or articles of clothing deemed inappropriate by administration).
+NOTE: Outdoor apparel (heavy coats, long trench coats, puffy vests, should be placed in the student's locker for the duration of the day.
 Students should dress appropriately for the weather.

-- Hats/Head Coverings: Acceptable - barrettes, scrunchies, headbands.
+- 4. Hats/Head CoveringsAcceptable barrettes, scrunchies, headbands.
 Unacceptable - hats, bandannas, head coverings of any kind (unless worn for religious/medical reasons), combs/picks in hair. - 5.
 Face Coverings (FACE MASKS):